Instagram is now a community of 700 million users, with the last 100 million users joining faster than ever.

 Instagram’s parent company, Facebook, is prioritizing live videos on both Facebook and Instagram.
 Users on both platforms receive notifications on their smartphones whenever someone goes live.

-#5 Create Unique Content for Instagram
+#5 Create Native Content for Instagram

 Instagram is a visual platform which means you need to pay more focus on the photo or the video than the text.
 A post that does well on Facebook may not necessary do well on Instagram.
-As such, you need to create content which is unique to Instagram.
+As such, you need to create content which is native to Instagram.

 While creating graphics on Canva, select Instagram templates to make sure you’re using images with the right resolution.